-The BA degree also provides an opportunity to double major.
-Second majors such as English, history, and creative writing are not uncommon, while others, including journalism, music, criminal justice administration, pre-law, and sociology, have been successful choices.
+(Double majors in English, history, and creative writing are not uncommon, while others, including journalism, music, criminal justice administration, pre-law, and sociology, have been successful choices.)

 12 credit hours of Theater History, Literature and Criticism.

-28 credit hours at the 2000 level or above are in the Division of Theater.
-No more than 20 credit hours may count toward the degree in one (narrow) area of interest, e.g., acting, lighting, publicity, playwriting, etc. No more than 8 hours of practicum (beyond the core requirement) may count toward the degree.
+Note: A total of 28 credit hours at the 2000 level or above are in the Theater Division.
+Only 20 credit hours may count toward the degree in one narrow area of interest, e.g., acting, lighting, publicity, playwriting, etc. No more than 4 hours of practicum, beyond the core requirement may count toward the degree.

-The total requirement for a B.A. in theater is 70 credit hours.
-Note: No more than 72 credits in THAR courses are allowed to count towards the 120 credits needed for the B.A.
-For more detailed information on courses required in the distribution areas, please refer to the Undergraduate Online Catalog
+The total requirement for a BA in theater is 70 Theater credit hours.
+Note: No more than 72 credits in THAR courses are allowed to count towards the 120 credits needed for the BA.
+For more detailed information on courses required in the distribution areas, please refer to the Undergraduate Online Catalog.